Why Matter matters, and how does WiFi and Thread fit into it.

 1. Well they are running a poor 3rd mainly because of certification of products.
 Many many times I have heard about how difficult Apple is to work with.
 However, certain companies seem to do it well, so I'm not quite sure where the responsibility lies.
 Still, the reality is that Apple HomeKit does not support that many products, especially when compared to Amazon and Google.
 Also, it is lacking in certain product categories, supported by the other 2.

-2. Apple will, eventually, get an expanded accessory support from Matter.
+2. Apple is getting expanded accessory support from Matter, shown by the inclusion of robot vacuum cleaners that is supposed to be coming in iOS 18.x.
 Unlike Google and Amazon, Apple has shown no interest in creating Home Automation products, except controllers, such as the HomePod and the tv.
 Therefore, I think this is an acceptance of what they do badly, certification, and the CSA has shown that it can do that very well.... just look at how many certified Zigbee devices are out there!

 3. Expanded device types.
 Again, this has been slow in HomeKit, and we've not seen many new device types over the last few years.
-Where are robot vacuum cleaners for example?
+Robot vacuum cleaners for example are only coming in iOS 18.x, although we are still waiting.
 However, we do not see anything new in V1.1 of the Matter spec as, so far, the device types are all already in Homekit.
 V1.2 and later do, though, add new device types, but some functionality is still missing:

 • Light (On/Off, Dimmable, Extended)